JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_6.md

 Hence the reality is that the vast majority of such authors will find they must give their work away free to anyone friendly enough or forbearing enough to accept a free copy that, most likely, they will dispose of in the nearest garbage bin.

 But is a full length book the way to spread the message of the Urantia revelation?
-In the previous issue of this newsletter, referring to the "religious challenge of this age" paragraph, it was concluded that:
+In the previous issue of this newsletter, referring to the “religious challenge of this age” paragraph, it was concluded that:

-"Currently there is an urgent need for not just one new philosophy but one for every race, nation, religion, faction, language--each and every barrier that divides us.
-And all such  philosophies have to be short, sharp, and simple, and based directly upon those revelatory concepts of 'cosmic truth, universe beauty, and divine goodness.'"
+“Currently there is an urgent need for not just one new philosophy but one for every race, nation, religion, faction, language--each and every barrier that divides us.
+And all such  philosophies have to be short, sharp, and simple, and based directly upon those revelatory concepts of 'cosmic truth, universe beauty, and divine goodness.'”

-The need to be "short, sharp, and simple" appears to rule out book-length works.
-On pages 3 to 6 of this issue, some examples are presented of condensing sections of the Papers in the attempt to "construct new and appealing philosophies" that appear also to fit the description of "cosmic truth, universe beauty, and divine goodness"
+The need to be “short, sharp, and simple” appears to rule out book-length works.
+On pages 3 to 6 of this issue, some examples are presented of condensing sections of the Papers in the attempt to “construct new and appealing philosophies” that appear also to fit the description of “cosmic truth, universe beauty, and divine goodness”

-The text of each has been adapted so as to make sense to people not acquainted with the Urantia revelation--and for whom terms such as "Thought Adjuster" would be more likely to generate association with "thought control" or "brain washing" than the gift of self from a God who loves us.
+The text of each has been adapted so as to make sense to people not acquainted with the Urantia revelation--and for whom terms such as “Thought Adjuster” would be more likely to generate association with “thought control” or “brain washing” than the gift of self from a God who loves us.

 Whereas these condensations could readily become part of a larger work dedicated to philosophy or theology, or be stand alone articles in appropriate magazines, etc., they do not  appear to fill the requirement for short, sharp, and simple philosophies based on revelatory concepts of cosmic truth, universe beauty, and divine goodness.